m2lines/nemo-spinup-evaluation/README.md

     └── main.py                # Entry point script
 ```

+The API is as follows:

+- `main.py`: The main script to run the evaluation.
+- `src/metrics.py`: Contains the definitions of the metrics used for evaluation.
+- `src/utils.py`: Contains utility functions for data processing and visualization.

 `main.py` is the entry point for the evaluation process.
 It takes the following command-line arguments:
 - `--restart`: Path to model restart file.